 Situated in front of Redwood Auditorium is the Amphitheater, another wonderful meeting place where you can sit under the redwoods and enjoy the fresh air and sunshine.
 It also offers an alternative space for open-air classes and acoustic artist performances.

-At the center of campus is the Commons, a lively hub where the Common Grounds Café beckons connection and conversation with comfortable inside tables and spacious patio seating.
+At the center of campus is the commons, a lively hub where the Common Grounds Café beckons connection and conversation with comfortable inside tables and spacious patio seating.
 Come here to sip a cup of coffee or tea, nibble a tasty treat, gather with friends between program sessions, or browse the adjacent shopping area for interesting items to support your continued learning experience.

 Nestled under a stand of old-growth redwoods is the campus labyrinth, designed to help illuminate one’s inner path by offering a serene place to walk, clear the mind, and gain perspective.
 This ancient tradition has been used as a creative and spiritual tool for thousands of years.
 It reflects the journey of circling to one’s own center, then back again and into the world.

-As the spiritual center of the campus, the Chapel is ideal for meditation and quiet introspection.
+As the spiritual center of the campus, the Sanctuary is ideal for meditation and quiet introspection.
 It is also a beautiful lecture space.
 Originally built in the 1950s, it has been revitalized in celebration of spirit, accommodating us today beneath its slate roofs and curved wooden beams by offering further connection to ourselves and to each other—and to the waters and redwoods just outside its doors.